Jerome Bruner: Developmental psychology

 Beginning around 1967, Bruner turned his attention to the subject of developmental psychology and studied the way children learn.
 He coined the term "scaffolding" to describe an instructional process in which the instructor provides carefully programmed guidance, reducing the amount of assistance as the student progresses through task learning.
 Bruner suggested that students may experience, or "represent" tasks in three ways: enactive representation (action-based), iconic representation (image-based), and symbolic representation (language-based).
 Rather than neatly delineated stages, the modes of representation are integrated and only loosely sequential as they "translate" into each other.
 Symbolic representation remains the ultimate mode, and it "is clearly the most mysterious of the three."

 Bruner's learning theory suggests that it is efficacious, when faced with new material, to follow a progression from enactive to iconic to symbolic representation; this holds true even for adult learners.
 A true instructional designer, Bruner's work also suggests that a learner (even of a very young age) is capable of learning any material so long as the instruction is organized appropriately, in sharp contrast to the beliefs of Piaget and other stage theorists.
 Like Bloom's Taxonomy, Bruner suggests a system of coding in which people form a hierarchical arrangement of related categories.
 Each successively higher level of categories becomes more specific, echoing Benjamin Bloom's understanding of knowledge acquisition as well as the related idea of instructional scaffolding.

 In accordance with this understanding of learning, Bruner proposed the spiral curriculum, a teaching approach in which each subject or skill area is revisited at intervals, at a more sophisticated level each time.
 First there is basic knowledge of a subject, then more sophistication is added, reinforcing principles that were first discussed.
 This system is used in China and India.
 Bruner's spiral curriculum, however, draws heavily from evolution to explain how to learn better and thus it drew criticism from conservatives.
 In the United States classes are split by grade—life sciences in 9th grade, chemistry in 10th, physics in 11th.
 The spiral teaches life sciences, chemistry, physics all in one year, then two subjects, then one, then all three again to understand how they mold together.
-Bruner also believes learning should be spurred by interest in the material rather than tests or punishment, since one learns best when one finds the acquired knowledge appealing.
+Bruner also believed learning should be spurred by interest in the material rather than tests or punishment, since one learns best when one finds the acquired knowledge appealing.